How To Organize A Timeline For Your Wedding Day

 - First dances

 Here are additional tips to consider on how to organize a timeline for your wedding day:

 Figuring out how much time you’ll need for getting ready photos can be a bit tough and a much longer process depending how big your wedding party is.
 You may need to hire more than one hair or makeup artist for a bigger party to get things going quicker and also consider if you’ll be fully ready for when your photographer arrives to reenact touching up makeup/hair or 50% ready to really capture the getting ready process.
 Keep in mind your ceremony time -a golden hour ceremony gives you more time during the day to get ready vs a noon or early afternoon ceremony.

 Communication is key with your photographer during this step since they’ll have to capture getting ready photos of each party.
 You may consider getting ready on the same property as your partner which will save you time but if that’s not possible, coordinate with your photographer.
-Picking a package that includes 2 photographers can be a lifesaver!
-Ask your makeup and hair artists how much time they’ll need to complete your whole wedding party so when planning out your timeline, you can add extra time for so during getting ready you won’t feel so rushed.
+Pick a package that includes 2 photographers can help save so much time!
+Ask your makeup and hair artists how much time they’ll need to complete your whole wedding party so when planning out your timeline, you can add extra time for getting ready so you won’t feel rushed.

 Thinking about the time to set for your ceremony is important, depending on what season of the year your wedding will take place.
 In the summer, I recommend having a later ceremony as the sun sets much later in the day.
 If you are having an outdoor ceremony, your guests will appreciate you not seating them in the hot sun, midday.
 As your wedding day approaches golden hour, it’s the perfect time for photo opportunities and getting those dreamy golden images.

 If you’re having a Winter wedding, I suggest having an earlier ceremony and if it’s indoor, you won’t have to worry much about when the sun sets.
 Having an earlier ceremony during the Winter season gives you more time so you don’t lose light for your photos.